Chinsegut - Things to Do

 The trail system at the Big Pine Tract begins at the kiosk located off Old Crystal River Road.
 Both the longleaf loop and tortoise loop start here, although the tortoise loop is a much shorter trail at 0.8 miles.
 The longleaf loop travels 1.3 miles through one of the only remaining old growth longleaf pine forests left in Florida.
 A spur trail at the north end of the longleaf loop leads to Burn's Prairie.
 Additionally, visitors can access the "Prairie-to-Pines" trail from the eastern end of both loop trails.
 The "Prairie-to-Pines" trail connects both tracts of Chinsegut WEA and is 1.8 miles long.

 Volunteer opportunities abound at Chinsegut WEA.
 Opportunities include working at the Conservation Center; maintaining nature trails, facilities and grounds; assisting with environmental education programs and public outreach; and participating in citizen science projects such as wildlife surveys.
 For more information on volunteering at the Chinsegut Conservation Center, send an email to the volunteer coordinator or call 352-754-6722.

 Chinsegut Conservation Center

 The center is open on Fridays and Saturdays from 8 a.m. until 2 p.m., or for scheduled programs.
 Explore the trails, discover new things about wildlife and natural areas, or participate in outdoor skills training for all ages.
-Organized groups may book a program at the center by email or by calling 352-754-6722.
+Organized groups may request a program from the center.